rawgraphs/rawgraphs-app/README.md

 ##Usage
 The easiest way to use Raw is by accessing the most updated version on the [official website](http://app.raw.densitydesign.org).
-However, Raw can also run locally on your machine.
+However, as a Node.js app, Raw can also runs locally on your machine.

 ##How to install and run Raw on your machine
 If you want to run your instance of Raw locally on your machine, [download](https://github.com/densitydesign/raw/archive/master.zip) or [clone](github-mac://openRepo/https://github.com/densitydesign/raw) this repository and follow these instructions: